Mistakes to Avoid When Buying Term Life Insurance

 People commonly try to save money by buying a shorter term.
 However, what if you end up having medical issues after your ten-year term is over?
 Your medical issues will raise the cost of your next policy, or worse, it could prevent you from getting any coverage at all.

-This is why Dave Ramsey, along with other financial advisers, suggest a 30 to 20-year term.
+This is why Dave Ramsey, along with other financial advisers, suggests a 30 to 20-year term.
 Ideally, you should choose your term based on when your kids will be leaving for college and living on their own.
 For instance, if you are planning to have children in the future, then consider purchasing a 30-year term.
 Moreover, if you have just had a baby and don’t expect to have any more children, then a 20-year term makes more sense for you.

 Mistake #4: Adding Too Many Policy Riders